Italy renews pro-Russia push ahead of EU summit

 Rome is also resisting EU proposals to impose sanctions on countries that carry out cyber-attacks, in another move seen as being in favour of Moscow.

-Diplomats said the new EU sanctions regime would be aimed mostly at Russia, which has been in recent months at the centre of allegations of elections meddling via social media in various Western states, as well as cyber warfare and security breaches conducted through electronic means.
+Diplomats said the new EU sanctions regime would be aimed mostly at Russia, which has been in recent months at the centre of allegations of election meddling via social media in various Western states, as well as cyber warfare and security breaches conducted through electronic means.

-Italy was the only EU member state that openly resisted the new sanctions regime, according to a confidential EU document seen by Reuters [nL8N1WS4M3].
+Italy was the only EU member state that openly resisted the new sanctions regime, according to a confidential EU document seen by Reuters.

-The diplomatic push in Brussels coincides with a visit of Italy’s far right Deputy Prime Minister Matteo Salvini to Russia on Wednesday, the second since he was sworn in four months ago.
+The diplomatic push in Brussels coincides with a visit by Italy’s far-right Deputy Prime Minister Matteo Salvini to Russia on Wednesday, the second since he was sworn in four months ago.

 Salvini, who leads Italy’s co-ruling League party, is an admirer of Russian President Vladimir Putin and has rejected allegations of Russian meddling in Western elections.